moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 ??? tip "Running tests with docker 🐳"

-    Testing Splink against a specific version of Python can be useful if you're using py > 3.9.10 (which is currently in use in our tests github action) and need to run a secondary set of tests.
+    Testing Splink against a specific version of Python, especially newer versions not included in our GitHub Actions, is vital for identifying compatibility issues early and reviewing errors reported by users.

     The easiest way to do this is to create an isolated conda environment according to the instructions in the [development quickstart](./development_quickstart.md).